glue-viz/glue/doc/installation/installation.rst

 .. _anaconda:

-Several installation methods for Glue are outlined below.
-If you run into issues, you can always check the :ref:`known-issues` page, and if your problem is not described there, `open a new issue
+Several installation methods for Glue are outlined in the sections below.
+If you run into issues, each page should provide relevant troubleshooting, and you can also check the :ref:`known-issues` page which collects some more general issues.
+If your problem is not described there, `open a new issue
 <https://github.com/glue-viz/glue/issues>`_ on GitHub.

 .. toctree::
    :maxdepth: 1

    conda
-   conda_navigator
    pip
    app
    qt